 At Jack’s I found a block of imported French brie for $1.29.
 At the Food Emporium grocery store down the street from me, they have the exact item–same brand, same size–but they want $9.50 for theirs!
 Now if one store can sell the thing for a little over a dollar, it must not cost them even that much, or they wouldn’t be making any kind of profit from it.
 So for the other store to be charging almost ten times as much, they are really getting over on people, that is, those who don‘t know any better.
 Some stores sell empty jewel cases for CDs for a couple of dollars or more apiece.
 I know a store in the Village where I get them ten for one dollar!
 And for me, it’s worth the trip down there to get them.
 I keep a supply of them for my many homemade CD projects.

 I absolutely loved my aforementioned “dollar” store where I could get a wide variety of food items—meat, bread, butter, eggs, cheese, milk, cereal, pasta, condiments, canned goods, beverages, snacks, sweets—as well as kitchen and other household and office supplies, CDs, DVDs, batteries, greeting cards, vitamins, medications, toiletries, even articles of clothing for only 99 cents per item.
 And these all are top-quality brand name items, too.
 Can you imagine how much money I saved on my daily and weekly shopping?
 But starting a couple of years ago, the store managers just couldn’t resist giving in to the so-called “economic crisis” and decided to raise the prices on most store items that used to cost only a dollar apiece.
-Now some of the same things cost $1.29, $2.00, some as much as $5.00 and more.
+Now some of the same things cost as much as what I pay at my other grocery stores.
 Although I do still shop there, I am not pleased about the price raise.

 I think that this economic situation is just a convenient excuse and means to implement more corporate greed.
 They did it with gasoline in the past.
 There was such a shortage on petroleum, they told us, which caused the price of gas to skyrocket due to the fact that it was such a rare commodity.
 Yeah, right!
 Now when the price of anything goes up, they tell us it’s because of the economy.
 That doesn’t make any sense to me.
 If times are so hard now, as they want us to believe, how are they helping the situation by increasing the inflation?
 How is that helping my economy?
 If they wanted to give us poor suckers a break, they would lower the prices of everything rather than raising them, or at least keep them the same.